Are you looking for surf, sand and sun? Here are a few of Vancouver Island’s best beaches to explore.

 Location: Black Creek

-Located between Courteney to the south and Campbell River to the North, Saratoga Beach is considered one of the best stretches of soft shimmering sand on the sheltered east coast of Vancouver Island.
-The mile-long gently sloping stretch of beach is the perfect oceanfront playground for children.
+Saratoga Beach is considered one of the best stretches of soft shimmering sand on the sheltered east coast of Vancouver Island.
+The mile-long, gently sloping stretch of beach is the perfect oceanfront playground for children.
 With the tide extending almost a quarter of a mile out, this area offers warm, shallow and safe swimming conditions, free from powerboat traffic, deep water or strong currents.

 It’s also a wonderful spot to discover sea life at low tide.
 Keep on the lookout for sand dollars, crabs and starfish!